nullcap/infra-k3s/argocd/README.md

-# ArgoCD Migration with External Secrets + Vault
+# ArgoCD Migration with Sealed Secrets

-This directory contains the ArgoCD configuration for migrating from FluxCD to ArgoCD with External Secrets Operator (ESO) and HashiCorp Vault for secret management.
+This directory contains the ArgoCD configuration for migrating from FluxCD to ArgoCD with Sealed Secrets for secret management.

 ## Directory Structure